 1. Inverse propensity weighting (IPW)

 IPW re-weights observations in the potential comparison group to reduce the imbalance between the treatment and comparison group on one or more observed covariates (or “matching variables”).
 Each comparison observation is weighted by the inverse of the estimated probability that the observation is in the treatment group—that is, the inverse of the observation’s propensity score.
-In most cases, after reweighting with IPW, the sample to exhibit better covariate balance between the treatment and comparison groups than the original (unweighted).
+In most cases, after reweighting with IPW, the sample will? exhibit better covariate balance between the treatment and comparison groups than the original (unweighted).
 IPW tends to improve balance on variables associated with treatment status.

 IPW involves several straightforward steps.
 The first step involves estimating a propensity score model—treatment status is modeled as a function of the matching variables, Ti=fβ Xi.
 The propensity score model is traditionally estimated by logistic regression, although other estimation methods are available and can be superior in some settings (for example, see Lee, Lessler, and Stuart 2009).
 Second, estimated propensity scores are calculated for each observation, i, using the model: pi=PrTi=1Xi.
 In the case of logistic regression, pi= invlogit(βIPW Xi).
 Third, a formula is used to convert the propensity score for each observation into a corresponding weight.
 When computing weights for estimating the average treatment effect on the treated (ATET), the treatment group observations receive a matching weight of pipi= 1, and comparison group observations receive a weight equal to pi1-pi.
 To bound the influence function, some researchers then normalize the matching weights to have mean equal 1.
 That is, wi≡Ti+1-Ti*pi1-pi.
 Fourth, the weights are applied to the data, allowing researches to (1) assess balance and (2) estimate treatment effects with the reweighted sample.
 The treatment effect is estimated either as the difference in weighted means between the treatment and comparison groups or estimated by weighted regression.